 Work on the Victorian Government’s landmark Ballarat GovHub is progressing, with major demolition and excavation works underway.

-Minister for Regional Development Jaclyn Symes today visited the site to inspect progress on the demolition of the Lower Hall and excavation works, meeting with the local construction team Kane and Nicholson and Ballarat-based McPherson Commercial Plumbing, who are delivering local construction jobs for the project.
+Progress on the site includes the demolition of the Lower Hall and excavation works, with the works being delivered by local construction team Kane and Nicholson and Ballarat-based McPherson Commercial Plumbing, who are creating local construction jobs for the project.

 McPherson is contracted to deliver all hydraulic plumbing works for the GovHub from the basement to the top of the fourth floor and has dedicated an additional six jobs to the project – increasing its workforce to 30 FTE staff while it continues to work on a number of other Ballarat projects.